Interjection – Definition, List & Examples

 • “Hmm…” (thinking or pondering)

-Used to manage the flow of conversation, such as starting, maintaining, or stopping a dialogue.
+They are used to manage the flow of conversation, such as starting, maintaining, or stopping a dialog.

 Examples